LancerLab/croqtile/README.md

 This is helpful for programmers escpecially for novices as visualization gives clear projection about the tiling behavior.
 Or else, programmers have to visualize in their mind, which is more error-prone.

-# Build Choreo for Use
+# Documentation for Reference
-Consult the [Build Choreo From Source Code and Compile Choreo Program](./Documents/build_choreo_for_use.md) document for information on building Choreo and the detailed usage.
+Consult the [Choreo Documentation and Tutorials](http://10.31.50.149:8000/) document for information on building Choreo and the detailed usage.

-# Getting Started with Choreo Programming
-The document [Getting Started with Choreo Programming](http://10.31.50.149:8000/) demonstrates the basic concept required to program with Choreo.